 - 71. Petitioners argue that the Project may have significant environmental effects due to "Negative impacts on migratory birds using the areas directly within, adjacent to or around the proposed stadium sites as stopover grounds for hunting or refueling, nesting and breeding, or for seeking shelter." - 72.
-Petitioners cite several sources for the following regarding migratory birds: - Based on citizen observations, a great variety of migratory bird species are present in Heritage Hills Park, Ancel Glen Playfield and Olson Middle School, and Moir/Central Park/Nine Mile Creek corridor, all of which are more near to the Jefferson Project and located on the west side of I-35W. - Several observed species in the locations above appear on the United States Fish and Wildlife Service Birds of Conservation Concern. - A majority of migratory birds migrate at night and use stopover grounds during the day.
+Petitioners cite several sources for the following regarding migratory birds: - Based on citizen observations, a great variety of migratory bird species are present in Heritage Hills Park, Ancel Glen Playfield and Olson Middle School, and Moir/Central Park/Nine Mile Creek corridor. - Several observed species in the locations above appear on the United States Fish and Wildlife Service Birds of Conservation Concern. - A majority of migratory birds migrate at night and use stopover grounds during the day.
 Development of the Project may reduce stopover options for migrating birds. - Artificial light and sound can affect bird phenology and fitness, including an increase in bird-building collisions, especially in urban areas. - 73.
 Little to no breeding or stopover habitat will be affected by the Project.
-The Project site is already developed as an athletic field and no trees require removal. - 74.
-Potential effects of artificial light on migratory birds will be mitigated by the lack of any "uplit" fixtures on the Project site. - 75.
+The Project site is already developed as an athletic field and only three trees require removal. - 74.
+Potential effects of artificial light on migratory birds will be mitigated by the lack of any "uplit" fixtures in the Lighting Plan. - 75.
 The potential disorienting effects of light and noise that may cause collisions will not be present during the majority of days of the year.
 On the date of an event, the light and sound disturbance will be for a limited period of the evening, and never during the overnight hours. - 76.
 The bleachers and concession stand are in compliance with City Code requirements for structure height.
 The bleachers and concession stand have limited use of glass or other transparent materials that may cause bird collisions. - 77.
 The new structures will introduce new obstructions to the Project site.
-However, the presence of a large groups of humans at the Project site during an event will mitigate against any bird collisions with the bleacher structure, concession stand, or light poles.
+However, the presence of large groups of humans at the Project site during an event will mitigate against any bird collisions with the bleacher structure, concession stand, or light poles.
 While events are taking place, light and noise will be produced, but humans will be present on the athletic field and in the bleachers to dissuade birds from approaching. - 78.
 Effects from sound, light, and structures on migratory birds are not reversible, but mitigated by the limited use of the Project site.